 - SK Inc. completed a large-scale extension of solar power facilities at its data centers to increase renewable energy generation.
-It will invest in other new and renewable energy technologies, such as hydrogen fuel cells, while considering future market circumstances and economic feasibility. - · In addition to green premium bidding, SK Inc. is also considering using stable renewable energy sources such
+It will invest in other new and renewable energy technologies, such as hydrogen fuel cells, while considering future market circumstances and economic feasibility. - In addition to green premium bidding, SK Inc. is also considering using stable renewable energy sources such as PPA and REC.

-- ※ Secured solar power facilities (560 kW) in the available space at Daedeok DC (parking lot, rooftop) - Produces 80 kW of electricity every year (saving KEPCO's electric charge by KRW 90
+Secured solar power facilities (560 kW) in the available space at Daedeok DC (parking lot, rooftop) Produces 80 kW of electricity every year (saving KEPCO's electric charge by KRW 90 million/year)